-- 116. Article 2(7) defines a "donation" as "any cash offering, any offering in kind, the provision below market value of any goods, services (including loans) or works, and/or any other transaction which constitutes an economic advantage for the European political party [...] concerned, with the exception of contributions from members and of usual political activities carried out on a voluntary basis by individuals."
-Article 2(8) further defines a "contribution from members" as any payment in cash, including membership fees, or any contribution in kind, or the provision below market value of any goods, services (including loans) or works, and/or any other transaction which constitutes an economic advantage for the European political party. - 117.
-The above definitions do not clearly address the issue of sponsorship, which may be provided to meet the costs of events such as congresses, rallies, etc. According to the Guidelines, the use of sponsorships "can become a channel for political funding intended to evade contribution limits" and "all sponsorships be counted as private financial contributions (i.e. donations) and subject to the same limitations or bans."
-Divergences have already occurred between European political parties and the APPF on whether sponsorships ought to be considered donations or contributions.87 - 118.
+- 190. The definitions of "donations" and "contribution" provided in Article 2(7) and (8) do not clearly address the issue of sponsorship, which may be provided to meet the costs of events such as congresses, rallies, etc. According to the Guidelines, the use of sponsorships "can become a channel for political funding intended to evade contribution limits"103 and "all sponsorships be counted as private financial contributions (i.e. donations) and subject to the same limitations or bans."
+Divergences have already occurred between European political parties and the APPF on whether sponsorships ought to be considered donations or contributions.104 - 191.
 While the definition of a donation given in Article 2(7) aims at remaining broad in scope, it would benefit from a revision that would clearly indicate that sponsorships are considered as donations and will be treated as such.
 Likewise, in the current framework, a revision of the definition of a contribution, in Article 2(8), should clearly indicate that sponsorships provided by members will be considered as contributions and treated as such.